hlongn2469/full-stack-1-hour-app/README.md

 ## Overview
 - [ ] We will be building a simple web app that allows users to sign up/sign in to CRUD their notes with the functionality to add image files associated with the notes within an hour.
+- [ ] This app is meant to show how fast and efficient one can build (FULL STACK) with ReactJS and AWS Amplify

 ## Technology used
 - [ ] front-end: ReactJS